 Link to other reform options

 The Working Group noted that the question of dispute prevention and mitigation was closely connected to the reform option of establishing an advisory centre, which could possibly be tasked with dispute prevention and capacity-building activities.
 It was also noted that the question of dispute prevention and mitigation was closely connected to the topic of treaty interpretation by States parties as disputes might be prevented where investment treaties were coherently interpreted and administered.
 It was also said that the reform option of a multilateral standing body or mechanism would include features aimed at preventing disputes.
+[Comment made by the Third World Network] Views were expressed that the notion of alternative means to resolve settlement could encompass a discussion of issues, in addition to mediation and conciliation, including, for example, options such as resorting to domestic courts and State-to-State led mechanisms.

 Preparatory work on the topic of dispute prevention and mitigation